-The Marquette Method, which Dalton teaches, was developed by Marquette University researchers using the ClearBlue Easy Fertility Monitor, which detects ovulation based on measuring hormones with urine-based test sticks.
+The Marquette Method was developed by Marquette University researchers using the ClearBlue Easy Fertility Monitor, which detects ovulation based on measuring hormones with urine-based test sticks.
 Using Marquette’s protocols, couples use the monitor to determine when best to conceive a child or abstain in order to postpone pregnancy for just reasons.

 A University of Iowa study published in 2009 noted that while 1%-3% of women in the U.S. use fertility-awareness methods to postpone pregnancy, that number could jump to 1 in 5 women if they were informed about these methods.
 The study found most people learned them through faith-based groups, particularly Catholic ones, some through hospitals, and very few through medical providers.

 Dr. Joseph Stanford, professor at the University of Utah’s Department of Family and Preventive Medicine and president of Intermountain FertilityCare Services, told the Register that if Paul VI had not held the line on Humanae Vitae, natural family planning would be practically nonexistent today, with far fewer advances in natural fertility care.
 He encourages medical practitioners to offer it to patients.